-I design web software and run a company called Preact.
+Previously, I started a company called Preact.
 In my spare time, I'm working toward the next version of FolioHD, a place for artists (both digital and non) to easily showcase their work online.
-I previously designed and built most of the themes for Posterous and did some consulting for companies like Kelley Blue Book, Zillow and Dell.
+Before that, I designed and built most of the themes for Posterous and did some consulting for companies like Kelley Blue Book, Zillow and Dell.

 When I'm not in my office, you might find me playing tennis or bowling, maybe line dancing or studying up on politics, or just outside enjoying God's beautiful creation.
 (Orange County really is the best place in the world.
 You should come visit sometime.)

 I'm often asked how I ended up doing what I am today.
 So here's the story:

 In high school, I filmed and edited school musicals and singing/dance groups, so in college, I majored in video production with an emphasis in editing.
 Yes, it's a far cry from interface design and website development, I know.
 So here's what happened next.